Tom's Guide Verdict

 - It can run some popular games at low to medium settings, but not all

 With an 11th Gen Tiger Lake Intel Core i3 processor onboard and 8GB RAM, the A514-54-35LK model of the Acer Aspire 5 is hardly a workhorse, and benchmark tests bear that out.
-But in my everyday usage, I found that it kept up mostly fine with my varying needs—although those needs aren’t rendering video footage or playing high-end games, to be fair.
+But in my everyday usage, I found that it kept up mostly fine with my varying needs — although those needs aren’t rendering video footage or playing high-end games.

 The Acer Aspire 5 scored a 2,446 on Geekbench 5.4’s multi-core benchmark test, which is a far cry from what we’ve seen some other sub-$1,000 laptops accomplish.
 The Acer Nitro 5 budget gaming laptop put up a 9,148 with a 12th-Gen Intel Core i5 chip onboard, for example, while the Asus Zenbook 13 OLED delivered a 6,411 with an AMD Ryzen 7 5700U processor.
 Both cost at least a few hundred dollars more than our Aspire 5 review unit, but you can see the performance upgrade you get in return.